 Will I Still Be Able to Practice My Profession?
 We understand the lifelong dedication and commitment that healthcare and life sciences professionals have made to their careers.
 The ability to continue in the profession is often the most pressing concern for many of our clients.
 And for good reason, as government matters often implicate myriad collateral consequences, including:

 Accordingly, a negotiated agreement on these terms should be included in any resolution.
 Here, at Frier Levitt, we employ numerous attorneys with specialized expertise in various disciplinary and administrative proceedings to successful navigate the collateral consequences that may arise with any government matter.

 Knowledge of your rights and quality representation is imperative with respect to any governmental contact, whether that be an indictment, complaint, civil investigative demand, subpoena or other regulatory action.
 Our decades of government experience, combined with Frier Levitt’s focused representation of entities and individuals across the healthcare and life sciences supply chain, enables clients to navigate these daunting challenges with confidence.

-Contact Frier Levitt today to speak to an attorney about defending against or avoiding criminal prosecution and government enforcement actions.
+Contact Frier Levitt today to speak to an attorney about regulatory concerns or government inquiries.